 Thinking about buying a home?
-We help you buying a property in Germany, we asked an expert to come up with this Guide to clearly outline what you can expect at every single step of you going through the property buying experience.
+We help you buying a property in Germany, we asked an expert to come up with this Guide to clearly outline what you can expect at every single step of you going through the property buying process.
 If you are looking for your dream house for your family or are an investor looking into the German real estate market, the steps described in this guide will help you navigate through the process.

-Mortgage Calculator will help you find out the monthly mortgage payment.
+Mortgage Calculator Germany will help you find out the monthly mortgage payment.
 Also, easily input a different home price, down payment, loan term and interest rate to see how your monthly payment will change.
 These Estimates are broken down by principal, interest, property taxes and homeowners insurance.

 Mortgage & Property Buying Process